ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 ### Which scope ?

-The interest in the 88 musaics places us at the intersection of several disciplines: harmony, mathematics, didactics, instrumental play (here in particular, but not only, for the practice of harmony on the guitar tuned in fourths)
+The 88 musaics are at the intersection of several disciplines : music, harmony, mathematics, didactics, instrumental play (in particular for the guitar tuned in fourths « P4 tunning » but not only)

-### What are the prerequisites ?
+### Prerequisites ?

-An elementary knowledge of harmony is preferable.
+An elementary knowledge of harmony is recommanded.

 The many schemas (and future animations) greatly facilitate access to concepts that usually require a good mathematical level.
 But a chapter is offered to those who are interested in group theory.

 ### Why this title (88-Musaics)?

-As you will see later, the musaics are both abstract and real geometric objects.
+The musaics are both abstract and real geometric objects.

 The study has many "ingredients" other that musaics : polygons in a musical dial, diagrams, graphs ... and even projections of hypercubes.